 QUALIFICATIONS/SKILLS & KNOWLEDGE REQUIREMENTS

-ACAP represents 66 not-for-profit Safety Net Health Plans in 29 states, which collectively serve more than 20 million people enrolled in Medicaid, Medicare, the Children’s Health Insurance Program (CHIP), and other public health programs.
+ACAP represents 78 not-for-profit Safety Net Health Plans, which collectively serve more than 21 million people enrolled in Medicaid, Medicare, the Children’s Health Insurance Program (CHIP), and other public health programs.
 ACAP’s mission is to strengthen not-for-profit safety net health plans in their work to improve the health and well-being of lower-income and vulnerable populations.

-The salary range is commensurate with work experience and educational level.
+SALARY AND COMPENSATION — The salary range is commensurate with work experience and educational level.
 A competitive benefit package is offered.
 The position allows for a mix of remote and in-office work.